as-beaulieu/concordance-challenge/Challenge.md

 Loop through array of words

-- remove any characters (: , ! " " etc)
+- remove any characters (: , ! " " etc) while leaving in apostrophes.

 - append the slice of words (should now be []string) into `Sentences` of `Concordance`